Pandemic fallout: NCAA slashes distribution by $375 million

 “We have some unknowns in our budget that remain and will probably remain for a while, but I expect that we will be able to make our members whole on what we forecast as this year’s distribution,” Bowlsby said.
 “It’s a whole new ballgame if we find ourselves not playing football because of this.
 It affects everything we do.”

-At football powerhouse Clemson, NCAA tournament revenue is generally 2%-3% of its annual athletic budget, this year at $134 million.
+At football powerhouse Clemson, NCAA Tournament revenue is generally 2% to 3% of its annual athletic budget, which is $134 million this year.

 The NCAA pulled in more than $1 billion in revenue last year, including $867.5 million from the television and marketing rights for the Division I men’s basketball tournament.
 But March Madness was canceled March 19, a week before the first round was scheduled to begin.